bevyengine/bevy-website/content/contributing/_index.md

 # TODO: Create introduction page.
 # redirect_to = "/contributing/introduction"
 [extra]
-# TODO: Remove this to publish the Contributing book.
+# TODO: Remove both of these lines below, `status` and `public_draft`, to publish the Contributing book.
 status = 'hidden'
 public_draft = 1146
 +++